pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # On gaps and systems

+As this essay is, in part, a review of the San Diego workshop,  I want to structure my thoughts around the main track of this workshop, which was devoted to 'putting the pieces together' by comparing the community vision of the Scholarly Commons against our current state of chaotic innovation,[^second-workshop].
+While there were several unworkshop sessions, the main track was designed to lead participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.

 One of the topics that pops up every once in a while lately in the discussions in the Scholarly Commons working group is the concept of _compliance_.
-I think this comes from the desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons lie, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
+I think this comes from a natural desire to understand what the Scholarly Commons is---to wrap our brains around the idea, and the hope that if we know where the boundaries of the Scholarly Commons lie, we might be able to reduce the Scholarly Commons to some transparent explanatory paragraph or set of principles.
 Following that type of thinking then, the question of whether or